danceoval/express-sequelize-enrichment/README.md

 ### Hints
 ```
-- first step - create a db in Postico
+- first step - npm init + create a db in Postico
 - second step - creating and deleting users
 - third step - creating and deleting awards
 - fourth step - adding and removing mentors for a user